fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

+* Each animation direction should have their own frame count
+* Dead Nibblers block the path
 * Add a counter for number of times a path couldn't be calculate and apply kill after some threshold.
 Currently kills are being stollen from Brainspawn and other player tails.
 * Improved graphics for pellets
-* Make enemies face the direction they are moving
 * Add character names for computer depending on dificulty settings
 * Read animations and music in from a json file
 * Read wave/level information in from json file